Gallons of Fuel Saved

 “Any time you can improve the productivity and performance of an existing asset, while making it more eco-friendly, it is a wise investment,” said Clark, in accepting the award as chairman of Aviation Partners Boeing and founder of Aviation Partners.

-Flying on more than 8,000 business and commercial airplanes, Aviation Partners’ designed winglet products continue to save fuel worldwide.
+Flying on more than 9,000 business and commercial airplanes, Aviation Partners’ designed winglet products continue to save fuel worldwide.
 How many gallons of fuel?
-See for yourself below.
-The number is sky high and growing.
+Just over 10 billion gallons and growing.

 Joe Clark, chairman of Aviation Partners Boeing and founder of Aviation Partners